lifs-tools/LipidXte2/core_app/doc/workflow.md

   end
 ```

-## 3. Process estimated samples
+## 3. Correction Factor Calculation and Application

 ### Purpose:

-* Processes a sample for a lipidomics experiment, calculating various metrics and preparing data for display.
+* This method refines the lipid quantification results by applying normalization, transmission correction, and preparing the data for visualization.
+It takes the estimated sample data, reference data, and user-defined parameters to generate normalized and corrected lipid abundances, which are then passed to a final output for display.

-### Key Steps:
+### Key Steps

 1. Computes reference PRI (precursor ion intensity) sums:
    1. Iterates through species and samples.